Inline formatting

 Hidden text is supported by simply not outputting any HTML markup for it.

-Inline images are converted to <img> tags with proper src and alt attributes.
+Images are converted to <img> tags with a proper src attribute.

 Feature name Markup